 The brilliant thing about being in Bristol is that you can easily venture across to Wales for a change of scenery, like visiting the gorgeous beaches the country has to offer.
 Ogmore Beach is a lovely sand and pebble beach on the Glamorgan Heritage Coast and it’s great for a variety of activities, including swimming, surfing, fishing, and walking.
 The beach in the Vale of Glamorgan looks out towards Tusker Rock, which is completely visible at low tide and is a popular diving spot.

-Just ten miles away from Bristol, this is closest sandy spot to get some fresh sea air.
+Just ten miles away from Bristol, Portishead has the closest sandy spot to get some fresh sea air.
 A walk along the beach here will take you to the marina and to a cute little pier, where you can watch the yachts moor in and out throughout the day.
-You’ll also find a little piece of Bristol with coffe shop and bakery, Mokoko- nothing better than a coffee, pastry and seeing boats go by.
+You’ll also find a little piece of Bristol with a coffee shop and bakery, Mokoko – nothing better than coffee, pastry and seeing boats go by.

 There are eight beaches in the Burnham area, but it is Burnham Beach itself that has the most to offer- plus it’s award-winning.
 Burnham was once a small fishing village back in the late 18th century before it began to grow in popularity as a seaside resort.
 Less than an hour’s drive from Bristol, a visit to Burnham Beach is great for swimming and paddling and boasts a beautiful lighthouse.